Vin-dictive/fake-real-news-detection/README.md

 #### Option 3: Using Docker

-1. Build and run with Docker Compose:
+1. Build and run with Docker Compose for running image from docker hub:

    ```bash
    docker compose up --build